RakipGit/Risk_Assessment_Lab/README.md

 The service results were exported to services-scan-target.txt and used to identify systems and services for further internal security validation, including SMB access checks.

 ---

+### 7.

+Performed SMB enumeration against systems exposing TCP/445.
+The checks included:
+a) SMB signing status and SMBv1 status
+b) Hostname and domain information
+c) Guest account access behaviour
+d) Accessible SMB shares
+e) Read permissions on the exposed shares

+This demonstrated that overly Guest access and share permissions can expose internal data to unauthorised users on the same network.
+Some systems returned NT_STATUS_ACCESS_DENIED, showing that SMB was available but anonymous share enumeration was restricted.

+---